mvolkmann/rust-tokio/README.md

 1. Using a `futures::stream` to stream results from tasks to the main thread.
    (see `src/main-stream.rs`)

+It seems likely that the channels approach is the most efficient because the other two approaches repeatedly poll the futures.

 To run each of these, copy the corresponding source file to `src/main.rs` and enter `cargo run`.